yenchingp/term7cv/README.md

 # term7cv
-This is used for SUTD 50.035 Computer Vision Mod.
+This is used for SUTD 50.035 Computer Vision project, inventory management using SKU-110K dataset(dense object detection)